These Scandi Brands Are Owning The Upcycling Space

 Advertisement

-And in case you're wondering: these clothes don't look like they're recycled either.
+And, in case you're wondering: these clothes don't look like they're recycled either.
 In the expanding Scandinavian fashion scene, several brands are seriously mastering this space.
-Making it their mission to produce less textile waste, these designers – many of whom are set to display their new collections at next month's Copenhagen Fashion Week – are making the world a more stylish and responsible place through upcycled dresses, outerwear and even jewellery.
-Below, discover the need-to-know Scandi brands that are turning rubbish into wardrobe gold.
+Making it their mission to produce less textile waste, these designers — many of whom are set to display their new collections at next month's Copenhagen Fashion Week — are making the world a more stylish and responsible place through upcycled dresses, outerwear and even jewelry.
+Below, discover the need-to-know Scandinavian brands that are turning waste into wardrobe gold.

 Rave Review

-Stockholm-based label Rave Review was created on the basis of upcycling, cofounder Livia Schück tells Refinery29.
+Stockholm-based label Rave Review was created on the basis of upcycling, co-founder Livia Schück tells Refinery29.
 The brand's most popular upcycled piece is a blanket coat made from vintage blankets.
-"The most significant thing for us is to work with secondhand and vintage home textiles, such as blankets and terry towelling.
+"The most significant thing for us is to work with secondhand and vintage home textiles, such as blankets and terry toweling.
 Along with this we buy deadstock rolls to sometimes combine them," says Schück.
-Rave Review produces dresses, skirts, tops, trousers and more.
+Rave Review produces dresses, skirts, tops, trousers, and more.

-Shop the brand's products from its website and stockists like Net-A-Porter and Matches Fashion (coming this autumn).
+Shop the brand's products from its website and stockists like Net-A-Porter and Matches Fashion (coming this fall).

 A. Roege Hove

-Founded in 2019, this Danish brand specialises in contemporary knitwear made from as many old fabric swatches and samples as possible.
-Each style is made with a goal to minimise waste and some are even created with zero waste.
+Founded in 2019, this Danish brand specializes in contemporary knitwear made from as many old fabric swatches and samples as possible.
+Each style is made with a goal to minimize waste and some are even created with zero waste.
 Others are made with new, responsibly sourced fabric.
 A. Roege Hove will showcase its upcoming collection at next month's Copenhagen Fashion Week for the third time.

 Advertisement